San Diego tours are a great way to learn about America’s Finest City while enjoying our famous sunshine.

 If you’re looking for something a little bit outside-the-box, rest assured that San Diego tours deliver.
 Here are a few examples

 Open Cockpit Biplane Tour

-Biplane, Air Combat & Warbird Adventures is Travel Channel’s # 1 choice for soft adventure.
 Soar over San Diego in an open cockpit biplane where you and a friend sit in the front, and the pilot flies the plane from the back seat.
-Choose how thrilling you’d like your ride to be (we’ve seen these planes make loops over the ocean).
-Check out your tour options (and bring a friend for free).
+Choose how thrilling you’d like your ride to be (I’ve seen these planes make loops over the ocean).
+Check out San Diego Sky Tours.